Currency:

 How do I check if my site is mobile friendly?

-Here are some tools you can easily use to check how mobile-friendly your site is:
+Here are a few tools that you can easily use to test how mobile friendly your site is:

 Mobile SEO

-If your site is already optimized for mobile search engines, then the job is much easier, since it is practically no different from regular SEO.
+If your site is already optimized for mobile search engines, then the work is greatly simplified, since it is practically no different from regular SEO.

-However, it is important to note that when auditing your site, you should also test it with Googlebot for smartphones.
-This will catch any phone-only errors.
+However, it's important to note that when auditing your site, it's also worth checking it with Googlebot for smartphones.
+This will identify any errors that occur only on phones.

 Page performance can have a significant impact on search results on mobile phones.
 Therefore, site speed optimization is also taken into account in mobile SEO.

-If you are using RESS or have a separate mobile site, then you need to remember to add a few things to your site so that Google knows the two versions are related.
+If you use RESS or have a separate mobile site, then you need to remember to add a few things to your site so that Google knows that the two versions are related.

-A typical RESS site uses one URL and sends the user what they want.
+A typical RESS website uses one URL and sends the user what they need.

-In this regard, the same URL can show completely different things depending on The value of the device on which the page is opened.
+In this regard, the same URL can show completely different things depending on the device on which the page is opened.

 Although the basic principles of SEO remain the same here, we must remember that such actions may be perceived by Google as cloaking.

-This happens when the page submits information to the search engine, but shows the user something completely different.
+This happens when a page passes information to a search engine but shows the user something completely different.
 Google does not approve of this and imposes a filter on such sites, which directly affects their positions.

-In the case of a RESS site, you need to signal to Google that you are serving different content depending on the user agent to provide the correct version for each user.
+In the case of a RESS site, you need to signal to Google that you are serving different content depending on the user agent in order to provide the correct version for each user.

 • a mobile robot that will see that this URL has separate content for mobile phones

-• a signal for the cache that will know whether to load the page from the cache or from the server right now
+• a cache signal that will know whether to download page from cache or server right now

 A mobile site with a separate URL is actually a completely different site.

-In this regard, the mobile version should be optimized in addition to the desktop one.
-Again, the fundamentals of SEO remain the same, with a few additional guidelines:
+In this regard, the mobile version should be optimized in addition to the computer one.
+Again, the basic principles of SEO remain the same, with a few additional guidelines:

 Creating Parallel URLs

-The URL structure should be almost the same.
+The URL structure should be pretty much the same.
 For example, the address www.domena.ua/wpis.html should be reflected in the mobile version as www.m.domena.ua/wpis.html.

-Separate page with same or similar content may be perceived by Google as a duplicate.
-This will result in nothing more than the disappearance of such pages from the search engine.
+A single page with the same or similar content may be perceived by Google as a duplicate.
+This will lead to nothing more than the disappearance of such pages from the search engine.

-Adding mobile separator tags will allow Googlebots to know about an alternative mobile version of the site.
+Adding mobile delimiter tags will let Googlebots know about an alternative version of the site designed for mobile devices.

-Versions of such tags must be included as both desktop and mobile versions.
+Versions of such tags should be included in both desktop and mobile versions.

 Example:

-When the URL on desktop is http://domain.ua/strona-1 - the label for this example will look like this:
+When the URL in the desktop version looks like this - http://domena.ua/strona-1 - the label for this example will look like this:

 HTML code: